Premiered November 23, 2025 at Oberlin Conservatory — Oberlin, OH

 find ways to see it (2025)

 find ways to see it was the first piece I wrote after a hiatus from jazz-focused compositions and lead sheets.
 It was largely written in the swelteringly hot practice-room sheds at New Music On The Point.
 As a result, it incorporates the arrangemental finesse and unpredictability of the experimental music I was surrounded by there, while also returning to the melodic and harmonic conventions I was exploring on the saxophone and piano recreationally, with inspiration ranging from Thelonious Monk to the math-rock band American Football.
-As with other lead sheets I have created for my own bands, I’m interested in recontextualizing find ways to see it for a larger ensemble with varied instrumentation, such as a brass quintet and rhythm section.
+As with other lead sheets I have created for my own bands, I’m interested in recontextualizing find ways to see it for a larger ensemble with varied instrumentation, such as a string quartet and rhythm section.